 Typically, secondary education teachers specialize in a particular subject area.
 If you have your bachelor’s degree, we offer an intensive program that allows you to earn your master’s degree in teaching and your teaching certification in five semesters.
 You’ll enter in the fall as a full-time graduate student and spend your first two semesters interning in a school while attending evening seminars on campus.
-The internship helps defray the cost of tuition.

 To become a secondary educator, you will take three graduate courses to promote a deeper understanding of your area of expertise, as well as multiple courses in teaching and learning, classroom management and adolescent development.
 Subject specialties include: